Home

 He has played pantomime villains on several occasions, including Sinistro the Sorcerer in a production of Sinbad.
 More recently he joined Salford Musical Theatre Society and has played the Constable in Fiddler on the Roof, Constable in Me and My Girl, George the Barman in My Fair Lady, appeared in Oklahoma!, and most recently played the part of Spider in Jekyll & Hyde, and the Prince of Wales in Scarlet Pimpernel at the Lowry Quays Theatre, Salford.

 For Dark Smile Productions Mike played the part of Danny in Half Known Roads, various roles in Salford Voices including a mad politician, a pirate, a ninja and a Weremole...
-More recently he played the part of Uncle Archie in The Wake, and Karl and Major in Ratty Ep2.
+More recently he played the part of Uncle Archie in The Wake, Karl and Major in Ratty Ep2, and Dave in Dave & Jeff Versus The Maniacal Cannibal Orderlies on the Missing Floor .

 Rachel Clarke